alhajee/ckan/doc/maintaining/installing/install-from-source.rst

       pip install -e 'git+\ |git_url|\@\ |current_release_tag|\#egg=ckan[requirements]'

-   If you're installing CKAN for development, you may want to install the latest development version (the most recent commit on the master branch of the CKAN git repository).
+   If you're installing FMLD for development, you may want to install the latest development version (the most recent commit on the master branch of the FMLD git repository).
 In that case, run this command instead:

    .. parsed-literal::